yunyu/vertx-console/README.md

 For security reasons, you should set up an authentication mechanism and CSRF handler for the `/admin/*` route.
 See Vert.x Web documentation for details.

-The console will be accessible at the specified path (`/admin` for this example).
+The console will be accessible at the specified path (`/admin` in this example).

 vertx-console-metrics
 ==